REGISTRATION NOW OPEN!

-The Vermont PLN is hosting a 3-part series in the north and south with consultant and author Elizabeth City (co-author of Strategies In Action: How School Systems Can Support Powerful Learning and Teaching, Data Wise: A Step by Step Guide to Using Assessment Results To Improve Teaching and Learning, Instructional Rounds in Education: A Network Approach to Improving Teaching and Learning, and the newest Meeting Wise: Making the Most of Collaborative Time for Educators (2014)) Liz is also the Director of Harvard's Doctor of Education Leadership Program.
+The Vermont PLN is hosting a 3-part series in the north (Session 1 - Capitol Plaza in Montpelier and Sessions 2 & 3 at Hampton Conference Center, Colchester) and south (Newsbank Conference Center, Chester) with consultant and author Elizabeth City (co-author of Strategy In Action: How School Systems Can Support Powerful Learning and Teaching, Data Wise: A Step by Step Guide to Using Assessment Results To Improve Teaching and Learning, Instructional Rounds in Education: A Network Approach to Improving Teaching and Learning, and the newest Meeting Wise: Making the Most of Collaborative Time for Educators (2014)) Liz is also the Director of Harvard's Doctor of Education Leadership Program.

 Target Audience: Vermont Curriculum Directors/Coordinators or others charged with district curriculum oversight.